-ISIS mobile payment service reportedly launching in September [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+ISIS mobile payment service reportedly launching in September [UPDATED]Alex Wagner - Editorial Director of News and Content

 We've known about ISIS, a mobile payment system backed by AT&T, T-Mobile and Verizon, since late in 2010, but it appears that the service is finally nearing launch.
 Speaking to Bloomberg, VeriFone Systems CEO Doug Bergeron said that ISIS is set to debut in both Salt Lake City and Austin in September.
 VeriFone makes payment terminals and is taking part in the ISIS project.
 An ISIS spokesperson would only say that the service is set to debut this summer.

 Keeping up with the ISIS news, the T-Mobile Samsung Galaxy S II recently began receiving a software update that's related to the payment service.
 The update, which is Android 4.0.3 and software version T989UVLH1, brings with it some unnamed bug fixes as well as an "ISIS/NFC update."
 It's available for download using Samsung's Kies PC software, which you can find out more about right here.
 The Galaxy S II is one of four T-Mobile phones with NFC support (Galaxy S III, Amaze 4G and Bold 9900 are the others), and Brad Duea, T-Mobile's SVP of product management, says in a new blog post that Magenta has "many more on the way."